Tutorial: Creating an accessible One Time Code solution

 Our problem

-I will escape a little bit from the cliché of saying that accessibility is something higly encouraged, a subject that is on rising and is large companies focused .
-Accessibility is something that has to be taken as basic, and should be an acceptance criteria of any project.
+I will deviate a bit from the cliché of saying that accessibility is highly encouraged, a trending topic, and a focus for large companies.
+Accessibility should be considered fundamental and a basic acceptance criterion for any project.

-As I said in the previous post, today I will talk about how to solve a very common situation in most apps that use a second authentication factor: accessibility and One Time Code.
+As I mentioned in the previous post, today I will discuss how to address a common issue in many apps that use a second authentication factor: accessibility and One Time Code (OTC).

-OTC – single-use code sent to users to validate an authentication or transaction process.
+OTC is a single-use code sent to users to validate an authentication or transaction process

-First, let’s take a look at the problem from two different points of view: VoiceOver users and not VoiceOver users.
+First, let’s examine the problem from two different perspectives: VoiceOver users and non-VoiceOver users.

-VoiceOver is a screen reader that describes exactly what is appearing on your iPhone.
+VoiceOver is a screen reader that describes exactly what appears on your iPhone

 A VoiceOver user doesn’t directly touch the screen components.
-Navigation is done through horizontal swipes that indicate where the focus of VoiceOver reader should go (left to right: next; right to left: previous).
+Navigation is done through horizontal swipes that indicate where the VoiceOver reader’s focus should go (left to right: next; right to left: previous).

-So let’s look at the One Time Code scenario.
-A very common model is the one shown in the image below:
+Let’s consider the One Time Code scenario.
+A very common model is shown in the image below:

-#blindPeople: the image shows a One Time Code screen, with each of the six digits that compose it separated in a text box.
+#blindPeople: the image shows a One Time Code screen with each of the six digits separated into individual text boxes.

 Nine, text field, double tap to edit, Eight, text field, double tap to edit, Five, text field, double tap to edit, Three, text field, double tap to edit, Nine , text field, double tap to edit, One, text field, double tap to edit ”

-All this so that the user can browse the code 985391.
+All this just for the user to input the code 985391.

 One, text field, double tap to edit, Nine, text field, double tap to edit, Three, text field, double tap to edit, Five, text field, double tap to edit, Eight , text field, double tap to edit, Nine, text field, double tap to edit ”

-Again, the code is 985391, but this time the user will need to assemble this code mentally, backwards !!!
+The code is still 985391, but this time the user has to mentally assemble the code backwards!
 Horrible, isn’t it?

-So, thinking about the user experience, we understand that:
+So, considering the user experience, we understand that:

-The Access Code is a unique code field.
+The Access Code should be a single, unified code field.

-So let’s go to the technical solution that best meets both the User Interface and User Experience requirements.
+Now, let’s discuss the technical solution that best meets both the User Interface and User Experience requirements.

 The technical solution